+- on Windows

 - 1. Install Keystore Explorer,

-- 2. Start Keystore Explorer, and open file [JRE\HOME]/lib/security/cacerts or [JDK\HOME]/jre/lib/ security/cacerts with the password changeit.
+- Start Keystore Explorer, and open file [JRE\HOME]/lib/security/cacerts or [JDK\HOME]/jre/lib/ security/cacerts with the password changeit.
 You may not have the right to modify this file.
 Edit rights if needed before opening it,

 - 3. Click on Tools , then Import Trusted Certificate ,

 - 4. Select your certificate,

 - 5. Save the cacerts file.

+- on Linux/macOS

+- 1. Open a terminal,

+- 2. Make sure the JDK's bin folder is in the PATH environment variable,

+- 3. Execute the following command:

-If the problem still occurs, add the following option to enable SSL protocol traces:
+If the problem still occurs, set the javax.net.debug property to all to enable SSL protocol traces: